coleifer/huey/docs/consumer.rst

 ===============

 To run the consumer, simply point it at the "import path" to your application's :py:class:`Huey` instance.
 For example, here is how I run it on my blog:

 .. code-block:: bash

     huey_consumer.py blog.main.huey --logfile=../logs/huey.log

-The concept of the "import path" has been the source of a few questions, but its actually quite simple.
+The concept of the "import path" has been the source of a few questions, but it is quite simple.
 It is simply the dotted-path you might use if you were to try and import the "huey" object in the interactive interpreter:

 .. code-block:: pycon